President and CEO

 Washington, D.C.
 (ICNL Headquarters)

 Doug Rutzen is President and CEO of the International Center for Not-for-Profit Law, which has worked in 100 countries to help develop the legal framework for civil society and public participation.
-Doug also teaches at Georgetown University Law Center, and he co-chairs the civil society pillar of the Community of Democracies.
+Doug also teaches at Georgetown University Law Center, serves on the Advisory Board of the United Nations Democracy Fund, and co-chairs the civil society pillar of the Community of Democracies.

 In the early 1990s, Doug served as Legal Advisor to the Czechoslovak Parliament and taught at Charles Law Faculty in Prague.
 In private practice, Doug was co-counsel on a landmark Supreme Court antitrust case.
 He was also co-counsel on the first case against Libya for the destruction of Pan Am 103 over Lockerbie, Scotland, which culminated in a $2.7 billion settlement.

 Doug began working with civil society thirty years ago, serving as a consultant to Helen Keller International in Asia, Latin America, and the Caribbean.
 Doug is a graduate of Yale Law School, with undergraduate studies at Cornell and Oxford.